YizeWang/Path-Integral-Algorithm-Simulation/README.md

 ## Acknowledgement

-I finished this project under the supervision of Jan Carius and Dr. Farbod Farshidian, without whose help I cannot make it.
+Thank Jan Carius and Dr. Farbod Farshidian for supervising me on the path integral algorithm.